slavafaigen/MyGit/SQL.md

 **SELECT DISTINCT** <column_name> **FROM** <table_name>;

-> - Output: will recive only one time the same value.
+> - Output: will recive only one time the same value

 ***